 Uzbekistan is relatively close to the UAE and other Persian Gulf countries, and it is well connected.
 There are nearly daily flights between Dubai and Tashkent.
 Flights from Sharjah are twice a week.
 The best of all: average flight time is just over 3 hours.

-Thanks to growing cooperation between Uzbekistan and the Persian Gulf countries, not only citizens of the UAE, but also foreigners with UAE resident visas are all eligible for visa-free travel to Uzbekistan.
+Thanks to growing cooperation between Uzbekistan and the Persian Gulf countries, not only citizens of the UAE, but also foreigners with UAE resident visas are all eligible for visa-free travel to Uzbekistan, with a note that their UAE residence visa should be valid for 90days from the date of entrance Uzbekistan.

 Arriving in Tashkent, the teeming capital of Uzbekistan, you will see the modern side of the country side by side with the monumental Soviet–era buildings, interspersed with the traditional one-story residential neighborhoods.
 Tashkent also has the best entertainment options in the country, the largest bazaars, and numerous green parks with canals for walking.
 We recommend at least one, if not two days, to explore Tashkent.
 A third day would enable you to visit the nearby mountains for some cooler air as well.